Grimcheese/MyIRC/README.md

 # MyIRC README File
-This is the README file for the MyIRC (name is a work in progress) client.
+This is the README file for MyIRC (name is a work in progress).

 v0.1